The attention of the Client is particularly drawn to the provisions of clause 5

 1.2 In these conditions (“these Conditions”) unless the context requires otherwise:

-‘Fourwalls’: Fourwalls Limited, a company registered in England (company number 6000587) whose registered office is at Suite 1.14, Building Three, Watchmoor Park, Riverside Way, Camberley, GU15 3YL;
+‘Fourwalls’: Fourwalls Group Ltd, a company registered in England (company number 6000587) whose registered office is at Suite 1.14, Building 3, Watchmoor Park, Riverside Way, Camberley, GU15 3YL;

 ‘the Client’: the person, firm or company accepting a quotation/estimate from Fourwalls for the sale/supply of Content or whose order for Content is accepted by Fourwalls;